RBMK: Containment

 The RBMK design was built primarily to be powerful, quick to build and easy to maintain.
 Full physical containment structures for each reactor would have more than doubled the cost and construction time of each plant, and since the design had been certified by the Soviet nuclear science ministry as inherently safe when operated within established parameters, the Soviet authorities assumed proper adherence to doctrine by workers would make any accident impossible.
-Additionally, RBMK reactors were designed to allow fuel rods to be changed at full power without shutting down (as in the pressurized heavy water CANDU reactor), both for refueling and for plutonium production (for nuclear weapons).
+RBMK reactors were designed to allow fuel rods to be changed at full power without shutting down, as in the pressurized heavy water CANDU reactor, and the Indian IPHWR reactor, both for refueling and for plutonium production for nuclear weapons.
 This required large cranes above the core.

 As the RBMK reactor core is very tall (about 7 m), the cost and difficulty of building a heavy containment structure prevented the building of additional emergency containment structures for pipes on top of the reactor core.
 In the Chernobyl accident, the pressure rose to levels high enough to blow the top off the reactor, breaking open the fuel channels in the process and starting a massive fire when air contacted the superheated graphite core.
-After the Chernobyl accident, some RBMK reactors were retrofitted with a partial containment structure (in lieu of a full containment building), which surround the fuel channels with water jackets in order to capture any radioactive particles released.
+After the Chernobyl accident, some of the older RBMK reactors were retrofitted with an accident containment system, akin to that boasted by Chernobyl Unit 4.